savonet/book/language.md

 samplerate(samples=110250., duration=2.5)
 ```

-The nice effect is that the order of the arguments does not matter anymore, the
+The nice byproduct is that the order of the arguments does not matter anymore, the
 following will give the same result:

 ```liquidsoap